How To Make a Budget

 The Envelope Budgeting System—How it Works

-This is a very tangible system that requires discipline.
+This is a very straightforward approach that requires discipline.

 Get various envelopes and write the category on top of each.

-After each paycheck, insert the budgeted amount of cash in the envelopes (or in a bank account for better security).
-Once you have spent all the cash in a category, you cannot spend any more in that category.
+After each paycheck, insert the budgeted amount of cash into the envelopes (or into a bank account for better security).
+Here is where it gets interesting.
+Once you have spent all the available cash in an expense category, you cannot spend any more in that category.

 If after all expenditures you still have some money left in the envelopes, use it to pay your debts or put it into savings.

-Although the system may appear to be a bit confusing, here are some advantages:
+Although the system may appear to be a bit strict, here are some advantages:

-- It helps you to be disciplined when it comes to handling cash.
+- It forces you to be disciplined when it comes to handling expenses.

 - There are no overdraft charges, as there is no bank involved.